B

 What eats a Blue-gray gnatcatcher?

-This tiny bird has lots of predators including snakes, hawks, kestrels, and cats.
-All of these animals are able to chase after Blue-gray gnatcatchers even if they try to escape into the trees.
+This tiny bird has lots of predators, including snakes, hawks, kestrels, and cats.
+All of these animals can chase after Blue-gray gnatcatchers even if they try to escape into the trees.

 Loss of habitat is an issue for Blue-gray gnatcatchers, but it’s not considered of major concern.
 The IUCN Red List of Threatened Species reports this bird as Least Concern with a population that is rising.